A series of free bi-monthly webinars examining topics vital to the future of higher education.

 January – The More Things Change, the More They Stay the Same In the 50 years since NCHEMS first began its work, many changes have occurred in the external factors affecting postsecondary education including the public policy environment.
 Dennis Jones leads a webinar highlighting curves in the policy road since 1969 and shares opinions on how policy will have to keep evolving to meet looming conditions.
 Pat Callan and David Longanecker will add their voices to this conversation.

-May – Quality Never Goes Out of Style The changing world of higher education, shaped by new forms of instructional delivery and constantly shifting demands for relevant credentials, demands new definitions of quality and new approaches to quality assurance.
+May – Quality Never Goes Out of Style – May 10, 2019 11:00 AM Mountain Daylight Time The changing world of higher education, shaped by new forms of instructional delivery and constantly shifting demands for relevant credentials, demands new definitions of quality and new approaches to quality assurance.
 In this webinar, Peter Ewell addresses the evolution of quality assurance since the emergence of the “assessment movement” in the early 1980s, with an emphasis on the role of institutional accreditation and the constantly improving array of approaches to gathering evidence about what and how much students have learned.
-Assisting Peter as resources for this webinar are a faculty member with expertise in learning outcomes assessment (George Kuh of Indiana University and the National Institute for Learning Outcomes Assessment) and an expert in accreditation and quality assurance policy (Melanie Booth of the Quality Assurance Commons).
+Assisting Peter as resources for this webinar are a faculty member with expertise in learning outcomes assessment (George Kuh of Indiana University and the National Institute for Learning Outcomes Assessment) and an expert in accreditation and quality assurance policy (Melanie Booth – Associate Vice President at Dominican University and served with the WASC Senior Commission and the Quality Assurance Commons).

 July – A Little (Culture) Change Just Might Do the Trick For the past two years, NCHEMS has hosted The Foundation for Student Success (FSS), setting up teams (or pods) of schools in Mentor/Mentee relationships to examine how some institutions of higher education have interrupted undesirable trends in student success measures of historically underrepresented and underserved populations.
 Sarah Torres Lugo and her guests, Paul Dosal (University of South Florida) and Alvin Schexnider (FSS Board Member) will discuss the critical role of data in igniting and sustaining campus culture change that creates more fertile conditions for equity gap elimination and improvements in overall student success.